DOCK-PI3/ESTACION-PRO/USERGUIDE.md

 **Region** _(ScreenScraper only)_

 The region to scrape for.
 This affects game names, game media and release dates.
-Possible options are Europe, Japan, USA and World.
+Possible options are Europe, Japan, USA, World, Asia, Australia, Brazil, Canada, China, Germany, France, Italy, Korea, Netherlands, Russia, Sweden, Spain, Taiwan and United Kingdom.

 **Preferred language** _(ScreenScraper only)_